Step by Step How to Build a STUDIO – My Experience

 Art studio sketch.

-Building an art studio (She Shed) – My Experience
+Building an art studio – My Experience

-Sourcing Reclaimed Materials to Build a She Shed
+Sourcing Reclaimed Materials to Build a Studio

 This project really came together in the beginning when I found some wonderful 100 year old wavy windows at our local Habitat for Humanity store.
 Much of the design hinged on these windows: their number and their size.
 Their size being huge, it took three trips to get the windows home in our SUV.

 I also sourced an old barn door (that had to be cut down) from Idaho and some beautiful old barnwood that came from Montana.
 It all took some searching online and some driving.
 I feel these old time worn elements give the she shed character and a story, and the search was well worth it.
+Plus I loved using reclaimed materials for my studio.

 Framing